nshki/nshki.com/src/content/posts/2026-07-05-vibe-check-july-2026.md

 date: 2026-07-05 16:14:00 -0700
 ---

 Blogging consistently is hard.
-The more I told myself, "I should write another post" made it weigh more heavily in my head.
+The more I told myself, "I should write another post," the more it made it weigh more heavily in my head.
 That paired with the industry-wide changes from AI, I sidelined it for a good while.

 There are a number of changes in my life that I'd like to jot down here.